k0sproject/k0s/docs/external-runtime-deps.md

 #### iptables

-iptables may be executed to detect if there are any existing iptables rules and if those are in legacy of nft mode.
+iptables may be executed to detect if there are any existing iptables rules and if those are in legacy or nft mode.
 If iptables is not found, k0s will assume that there are no pre-existing iptables rules.

 #### useradd / adduser